kevin1024/vcrpy/README.md

 ##Compatibility Notes
 This should work with Python 2.6 and 2.7.
 It also seems to work with [pypy](http://pypy.org).

-Currently I've only tested this (a little bit) with urllib2.
+Currently I've only tested this with urllib2, urllib3, and requests.
 It's known to *NOT WORK* with urllib.

 ##How to use it
 ```python